 South Jordan is a larger medium-sized city located in the state of Utah.
 With a population of 66,648 people and seven constituent neighborhoods, South Jordan is the 11th largest community in Utah.
-Much of the housing stock in South Jordan was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local South Jordan economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in South Jordan, where the median household income is $91,228.00.
+South Jordan has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in South Jordan, where the median household income is $94,183.00.

 South Jordan home prices are not only among the most expensive in Utah, but South Jordan real estate also consistently ranks among the most expensive in America.

-South Jordan is a decidedly white-collar city, with fully 85.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, South Jordan is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in South Jordan who work in management occupations (15.80%), office and administrative support (15.47%), and sales jobs (12.86%).
+South Jordan is a decidedly white-collar city, with fully 86.24% of the workforce employed in white-collar jobs, well above the national average.
+Overall, South Jordan is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in South Jordan who work in management occupations (16.30%), office and administrative support (14.72%), and sales jobs (12.56%).

 Also of interest is that South Jordan has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in South Jordan is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.